datastax-demos/cornerstone/README.md

 ## Contributing

-If you wish to contribute to the Cornerstone project, or wish to use the Cornerstone project for your own projects, take a look at the documentation provided in the [contributing guide](CONTRIBUTING.md) and the [documentation](docs/datastax/cornerstone) directory.
+To contribute to the Cornerstone project, or to fork the Cornerstone project for other projects, take a look at the documentation provided in the [contributing guide](CONTRIBUTING.md) and the [documentation](docs/datastax/cornerstone) directory.